-The seeds were used as a food source, crushed and mixed with Saskatoon berries for food or ground finely to be used as flour.
-Many different native groups from the interior used the seeds in this way, including the Okanagan, Secwepemc, Nlaka’pmx, St’at’imc, and Ktunaxa.
-The Secwepemc and the Flathead Salish also used the roots and bark to make canoes and containers that could hold water.
+The seeds are used as a food source, crushed and mixed with Saskatoon berries for food or ground finely to be used as flour.
+Many different native groups from the interior use the seeds in this way, including the Okanagan, Secwepemc, Nlaka’pmx, St’at’imc, and Ktunaxa.
+The Secwepemc and the Flathead Salish also use the roots and bark to make canoes and containers that can hold water.

 Due to the tree’s habitat high up in the mountains, it is not used commercially for logging.
 Whitebark pine is valued for its beauty in nature, its ability to grow in harsh conditions, and because it is home to many birds and small mammals.